mattvarghese/minimal-typescript-react-template/README.md

 - Do `npm run build` to build production
 - Do `npm run serve` to serve production locally
 - Do `npm run clean` to clean up everything

+# To disconnect from GitHub repository
+Delete the `.git` folder and `.gitignore` file in the root directory